jeromeof/PlexPlayerService/README.md

     Please verify in 30 seconds .....
 ```

-This means the instance has not been linked with your plex instance (this will bee needed in the Android Settings 'activity' also).
+This means the instance has not been linked with your plex instance (equivalent code will be needed in the Android Settings 'activity' when running as an android 'service' but in the standalone version I just need a local .yml file).

 So open the URL e.g.  https://www.plex.tv/link/?pin=XY11 in the example above.

-This should allow you to login to plex and link the account - if you do this within 30 seconds the unit test will continue to
+This should allow you to login to your plex account and link that account with this instance - if you do this within 30 seconds the unit test will continue to
-give you details of the ~/.plexPlayer.yml that you should create (so you can run multiple times without needing a new token each time).
+give you details of content requried within the local ~/.plexPlayer.yml that you should create (so you can run multiple times without needing a new token each time).

 e.g.
 ```